 - The collaboration model of Nucleus, Extended Team, Supporter and Stakeholder integrated in P4 expands the simple Scrum model (employees are completely or not at all in the team) and thus supports the collaboration of experts with several teams.
 The collaboration is fully integrated into the organization’s events.

-In addition to the practices described above, tried and tested elements from classic methods are integrated into the “P4 toolbox”, such as requirements and test management, as well as model-based development from systems engineering.
+In addition to the practices described above, tried and tested elements from classic methods are integrated into the “P4 toolbox”, such as requirements management, test management, risk management, as well as model-based systems engineering (MBSE).

 Since P4 is a framework, other beneficial and deemed necessary practices can be integrated.
 However, it is essential to ensure that the P4 principles are observed ( see P4 principles ).

 What is different from the classic matrix organization?